 How Our Fellows Can Help Other Adoption & ART Professionals

 Fellows of the Academy of Adoption and Assisted Reproduction Attorneys (AAAA) are well-positioned to be of unique assistance to other adoption and assisted reproductive technology (ART) professionals.
-By virtue of being a Fellow, an outside professional will know that the attorney has been rigorously vetted for competence and ethics.
+Other ART professionals will know that, by virtue of being a Fellow, a AAAA attorney has been rigorously vetted for competence and ethics.

 AAAA is made up of approximately 470 attorneys, law professors, and judges who are recognized as Fellows and practice adoption law, assisted reproductive technology (ART) law, or both.
 Located around the globe – including the United States, Canada, Australia, Argentina, Israel, and the United Kingdom – Fellows of AAAA are considered legal thought leaders and are a highly-vetted, experienced group.
 AAAA Fellows use best legal practices and have helped thousands of clients through their family building journeys.
 Admission to AAAA is a selective process that requires no less than five years of legal practice, at least 50 adoption or ART proceedings, a referral for admission by a current AAAA member, and rigorous review for high ethical standards and competency by the AAAA Board of Trustees.